ChristopherGLewis/ddo-lite-tools/Data/Builder/ReadMe.txt

 and abilities.
 (Though feats can only point to other feats.)
  - Feats take the prefix "Feat: " in the enhancements and destinies files.
 Do not include the "Feat: " prefix in the feats file.
+ - for Feats with selectors enter Feat: Favored Enemy: Animal
  - Abilities take one of the following two prefixes:
     - "Tier #: "
     - "TreeName Tier #: "